sarojinisharon/Sensor-Anomaly-Detection-using-Auto-Encoders/README.md

 # 📊 Sensor Anomaly Detection using Auto Encoders

-This project explores unsupervised anomaly detection using autoencoders for sensor data, inspired by SmartSkin Technologies.
+This project explores unsupervised anomaly detection using autoencoders for sensor data.
 It simulates the detection of anomalies in unlabeled real-time sensor streams (torque, pressure, vibration) by analyzing reconstruction error from autoencoders.
 The detection logic was further improved by fine-tuning the anomaly threshold.

 ---